Value What Matters!

 You may be surprised by the importance we give to context—and to the investor’s perspective.

-High Growth / High Risk is about managing what is uncertain in an environment that is more disaligned around uncertainty than it seems.
+High Growth / High Risk is about managing what is uncertain.
+It requires alignment.

 There is no single definition that fits all when it comes to Fair Value.
 However, there are two main categories—and, as such, two playbooks:

-- Where the definition of Fair Value is officially regulated, particularly in accounting, tax matters, and governance.
-In these cases, it is essential to first understand the regulatory definition (most of which come from ASC 820-10 in the US and IFRS 13 in countries using IFRS) and the science, sensitivities, and limitations of existing valuation tools.
-High Growth/High Risk and innovative Life Sciences ventures face much more uncertainty than other asset classes, which means they demand more sophisticated computational methods and a trained eye to navigate that uncertainty.
+- Where the definition of Fair Value is officially regulated, particularly in accounting, tax matters, and for governance purposes.
+In these cases, it is essential to first understand the regulatory definition (most of which come from ASC 820-10 in the US and IFRS 13 in countries using IFRS), the science at stake as well as the sensitivity and limitations of existing valuation tools.
+High Growth/High Risk and innovative Life Sciences ventures face much more uncertainty than other asset classes, which means they demand more sophisticated computational methods and a trained eye to value what matters.

 - Where Fair Value has no fixed definition, and everything falls back on communication and negotiation skills.
 In this context, Fair Value is the result of negotiation, arbitrage, or a ruling.
 The value may be deemed "fair" by all parties, or it may leave a bitter aftertaste.
-In the latter case, the deal execution itself often reveals the "point of despair" for one of the parties.
-In this unregulated construct, "fair" is a disputed terms because it bundles together motivations to act and the emotions tied to those motivations.
+In this unregulated construct, "fair" is not innate.
+It is a convergence process on what matters.
+It demands a trained eye to read all the dynamics at play, disentangle reactions, and route to optimum.

-Ultimately, what makes valuation so sensitive is that third parties are probing the intimacy of a business—whether for officially regulated purposes or in relation to the motivation to act of certain parties.
+Ultimately, what makes valuation so sensitive is that a third party is probing the intimacy of a business—whether for officially regulated purposes or driven by a particular motive.
 In either case, a profound understanding of the construct makes all the difference.

 Innovative Life Sciences and High Growth/High Risk follow a specific pattern, yet each journey is unique.
-From deal to deal, the road can be long and bumpy, filled with moments of uncertainty and clarity.
+From deal to deal, the road can be long and bumpy, filled with moments of uncertainty as much as moments of clarity.

-Whether you need a sharp, one-time intervention or a trusted go-to throughout the journey, we step in precisely when and how we are needed.
+Whether you need a sharp, one-time intervention or a trusted go-to throughout the journey, we step in precisely when and how we are needed to value what matters.

 Our value is not just in the moment, but in the expertise we pass along and in the trust we earn—by knowing how to act and react as circumstances unfold, and by remembering what others forget.